 🧾 Ingredients and substitutions

-- Puff Pastry - this can be found in the frozen section of most major grocery stores near the pie crusts.
-Schar's also makes a gluten-free puff pastry that is amazingly close to the gluten type!
+- Vegan Puff Pastry – The pepperidge farm brand is vegan.
+This can be found in the frozen section of most major grocery stores near the pie crusts.
+Schar’s also makes a gluten-free puff pastry that is amazingly close to the gluten type!
 If you are feeling ambitious, you can also make your own puff pastry.
 This is a great tutorial on how to make it yourself.
 You can simply swap out butter for vegan butter.
 You can also make a gluten-free puff pastry with this recipe from GF Jules.

-- Olive Oil - to saute the onions and mushrooms in.
+- Olive Oil – to saute the onions and mushrooms.
 You can use any neutral flavored oil that you want.

-- Protein filling of your choice - you can choose between extra firm tofu mixed with seasonings, vegan ground beef like beyond meat, or Impossible burgers.
+- Protein filling of your choice – you can choose between extra firm tofu mixed with seasonings like soy sauce, nutritional, and thyme, vegan ground beef like beyond meat, or Impossible burgers.
 You can also fill it with other vegan protein mixtures like the filling for my lentil loaf or vegan meatballs.

 Make the parts of the wellington

-- Layer the portabella mushroom bacon (or other vegan bacon) on top of the onions, overlapping the slices of mushrooms a little.
+Step 9 – Layer the portobello mushroom bacon (or other vegan bacon) on top of the onions, overlapping the slices of mushrooms a little.

-- Brush your wellington with a little vegan butter or aquafaba (the liquid from a can of chickpeas) to give it a little shine.
+Step 13 – Brush your wellington with a little melted vegan butter or aquafaba (the liquid from a can of chickpeas) to give it a little shine.

 👩🏻🍳 Pro tips

-- Be sure to let your puff pastry to warm up and soften before assembling your wellington.
+- Be sure to let your puff pastry warm up and soften before assembling your wellington.

 - You can layer onions, mushrooms, vegetables, tofu, or meat substitute of your choice, but don't fill it more than about 3 inches wide and 2 1/2 inches high.